Strategy Notification Alerts How-To Guide

 • Inactive

-For example, if your strategy was set to buy when a stock closed above the 21-day simple Moving Average, and today the stock is finally meeting this criterion, the status will be Starting.
+For example, if your strategy is set to trigger a “Buy When” signal when a stock closes above the 21-day Simple Moving Average, and today the stock is finally meeting this criterion, the status will be Starting.

 It is important to know how many days into a strategy you are.
 This is why we show "Day X" instead of just saying Active.